FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 ## Prerequisites

 - In order to play the whole collection you'll need the following:
-	- Lutris (for the quacked version) or Heroic Games Launcher (for the paid version).
+	- Lutris (for the quacked and paid version) or Heroic Games Launcher (for the paid version).
 You can easily grab them from the Flathub repo.
 	- A modern PC with a NVIDIA or AMD GPU / a Steam Deck.
 Of course, you'll need the Proprietary NVIDIA drivers (latest version is 530) or latest Mesa if you're on AMD/Intel.
 Not gonna cover that up here, but there's plenty of ways to do that on the net.
 	- Flatpak installed on your system (refer to [here](https://flatpak.org/setup/))
 	- [mf-install]([https://github.com/z0z0z/mf-install](https://github.com/Kurumi78/mf-install)) (you'll need it for KH3/KH2.8/Melody of Memory.
 Just download it and put it somewhere on your system) (Thanks to @[Kurumi78](https://github.com/Kurumi78) for the repo backup, since the original account of the repo has been since deleted